China fires back at U.S. for criticism on fishing curbs

 "All foreign activities at these areas without Vietnam's acceptance are illegal and groundless," Foreign Ministry spokesman Luong Thanh Nghi said in a written response to questions about the new fishing rules.

-The government-affiliated fishing organization, the Vietnam Fisheries Society, condemned the Hainan regulations.
+The government-affiliated fishing organisation, the Vietnam Fisheries Society, condemned the Hainan regulations.

 "This action from China will directly affect Vietnamese fishermen, damage their work, their livelihoods and impact their families," said Vo Van Trac, vice chairman of the body.